jigpu/linuxwacom-wiki-archive/wiki/Downloads.md

 hardware-specific knowledge.

-Our patches to support Wacom devices are provided upstream to the Linux kernel developers.
+Our patches to support Wacom devices are provided upstream to the Linux kernel developers for integration into the official releases at [kernel.org](http://www.kernel.org).
 These changes will usually feed back into your distribution's kernel.
 We recommend that you first try to update your kernel through your distribution's mechanisms.
 If you already have the newest kernel available for your distribution, backported kernel drivers are below.

 To determine your kernel version, open a terminal and run the following
 command: `uname -r`